EXP-code/EXP-docs/intro/tutorial.rst

    pyEXP-tutorial
    EXP-tutorial

-These tutorials are based on the companion GitHub EXP repositories which you can clone to your working computer in the usual way.
+These tutorials are based on the companion :index:`GitHub` EXP repositories which you can clone to your working computer in the usual way.
 To get the pyEXP examples do:

 .. code-block:: bash